Frequently Asked Questions

 How do I pay my fees?

 Once we have arranged an appointment time, I ask you to pay for your session 48 hours before your appointment, in order to secure your appointment.
-Payments can be made by online banking transfer, cash or cheque.
+Payments can be made by online banking transfer or paypal.

 What if I need to cancel my appointment?